cbosoft/seagull/README.md

 # Why bother?

 `htop` is awesome. `nvidia-smi` does the job, I guess.
-I wanted to graphically show the combined output from both as rarely do I only can about CPU+RAM utilization alone.
+I wanted to graphically show the combined output from both as rarely do I only care about CPU+RAM utilization alone.